bishopdynamics/superbird-debian-kiosk/README.md

 ## Installation

+Requirements:
+* Spotify Car Thing
+* another device to act as host, such as Radxa Zero, Rockpi S, Raspberry Pi 4, etc
+* a USB cable to connect the two
+* power supply for the host device
+* a desktop/laptop for flashing the image to the Car Thing

+Setup:
 1. Download and extract the image from here [Releases](https://github.com/bishopdynamics/superbird-debian-kiosk/releases)
 2. Put your device in burn mode by holding buttons 1 & 4 while plugging into usb port
+   1. avoid using a USB hub, you will have issues flashing the image
 3. Use the latest version of [superbird-tool](https://github.com/bishopdynamics/superbird-tool) to flash the extracted image folder:

 ```bash